deegrayce/10-analytics/README.md

-#This repository aims to show my skills in both SQL and Python
+# This repository aims to show my skills in both SQL and Python

-# Automating-accounting-procedures
+# 1. Automating-accounting-procedures
 This Python program is designed to assist local retail businesses in streamlining and automating their accounting procedures.
 The tool focuses on essential accounting tasks, including calculating total sales, worker salaries, profit, tips, and total tips for the day.

 ## Features